 16 Household Products Capable of Cleaning Your Pool

 Here is an assortment of various household items that can serve as handy aids for cleaning your swimming pool.
-Many of them fall under typical cleaning supplies used elsewhere in your home, but others are non-traditional cleaning items that can also serve their purpose in pool maintenance.
+Many of them fall under typical cleaning supplies used elsewhere in your home, but others are non-traditional cleaning items that can also serve their purpose in your swimming pool’s maintenance.

-Baking soda can serve as a handy cleaning tool inside the home, and the same applies for tile and grout in-and-around your pool.
+Baking soda (sodium bicarbonate) can serve as a handy cleaning tool inside the home, and the same applies to tile and grout in and around your pool.
 Thoroughly mixing baking soda with water creates a non-abrasive paste capable of cleaning areas in the pool or even on the stone and tile surrounding it.

 Like baking soda, borax is another common household cleaner capable of lending a hand in the pool.
 Mixing water to create a paste will allow you to tackle any stains, sticky residue, or slippery spots with ease.
 Similar to baking soda, you can also use it to aid your pool water.
 Simply add half of a cup for every 10,000 gallons of water to raise the pH level if needed.